CyberUltron-Nikhil/Cyberultron-AI/progress/till_23_04_2025/nikhils_progress.md

 - Completed model training using 50000 reords of formatted packet data and achieved an accuracy of 0.98 ( 98 %) ![image](accuracy.png)
 - Did a short course and started brainstorming the agentic framework ( but require inputs regarding the end product )
+- Started Work on building and testing the DDOS agent workflow
 - Coordinated with Yogesh from blockcube team to understand the product better and also understand where the AI agent automations could be inserted
 - Yogesh raised the concern overincreasing latency , so calculated latency of the model on raw traffic packets
 - achieved an overall latency of **770 ms** using Google Colab T4 GPU